hans/nn-decoding/README.md

 ### Configuring the pipeline

-For **technical configuration** (e.g. customizing how this pipeline will be deployed on a cluster, see the file [`nextflow.config`][7]).
+For **technical configuration** (e.g. customizing how this pipeline will be deployed on a cluster, see the file [`nextflow.config`](nextflow.config)).
 The pipeline is configured by default to run locally, but can be easily farmed out across a computing cluster.

-A configuration for the [`SLURM`][8] framework is given in [`nextflow.slurm.config`][8].
+A configuration for the [`SLURM`][6] framework is given in [`nextflow.slurm.config`](nextflow.slurm.config).
 If your cluster uses a framework other than SLURM, adapting to it may be as simple as changing a few settings in that file.
-See the [Nextflow documentation on cluster computing][9] for more information.
+See the [Nextflow documentation on cluster computing][7] for more information.

-For **model configuration** (e.g. customizing hyperparameters), see the header of the main pipeline in [`main.nf`][10].
+For **model configuration** (e.g. customizing hyperparameters), see the header of the main pipeline in [`main.nf`](main.nf).
 Each parameter, written as `params.X`, can be overwritten with a command line flag of the same name.
 For example, if we wanted to run the whole pipeline with BERT models trained for 500 steps rather than 250 steps, we could simply execute